curv3d/curv/docs/Theory.rst

 It turns out that it is sometimes difficult or expensive to construct Exact SDFs.
 So, a distance function is permitted to underestimate the distance to the closest boundary, and the result is an Approximate SDF (aka a Distance Estimator (DE), or sometimes a Signed Distance Bound).

-Instead of saying it's okay to underestimate the distance, you can instead say that all SDFs must be Lipshitz Continuous, with a Lipschitz constant of 1.
-(This will be useful later when we learn to derive SDFs.)

 The simplest and cheapest implementation of a rectangle has an Approximate SDF that looks like this:

 .. image:: images/rect_mitred_sdf.png